chrisnajman/code-snippets/README.md

 ### Delete All Keys

-It's easy to delete _all_ local storage, but that's not always what you want.
+it is easy to delete _all_ local storage, but that's not always what you want.

 For instance, you could be running multiple apps from the local file system (`file:///C:/Users/...` on Windows) each app using differently named local storage keys.
 If you deleted all local storage, all the apps would return to their default state.